rremer/minecraft-modpack-almond/README.md

 A realtime map to help find your way.

+#### Advanced Compass

+Have a normal compass, but get a compass bar in your UI with distances to mobs and custom waypoints.

+#### Nature's Compass

+Locate specific biomes with this compass.

+#### Gravestones

+No timer to get back your stuff.

 #### Lithium/Iris/Sodium/Shaderpacks

 Lithium is included to speed up framerate.
 Iris is included along with the 'Complementary Shaders' pack, so if you want fancy current-gen graphics and lighting, you can toggle that on.